sakurashine/HiBiCo/README.md

 # HiBiCo
-Hierarchical and Bidirectional Contrastive Learning for Hyperspectral Image Classification
+Codes for paper "Hierarchical and Bidirectional Contrastive Learning for Hyperspectral Image Classification" submitted to TGRS2024.

-The implementation details will be documented and uploaded in the near future.
+The implementation details will be documented soon.